 Long-Term Incentives.
 We grant stock options to our executives and directors as part of our executive compensation package program to directly link their interests to those of our stockholders, since stock options will only produce value to executives if the price of our stock appreciates.
-We believe that our compensation program must include long-term incentives such as stock options if we wish to hire and retain high-level executive talent.
+We believe that our executive compensation program must include long-term incentives such as stock options if we wish to hire and retain high-level executive talent.
 We also believe that stock options help to provide a balance to the overall executive compensation program as base salary and bonus awards focus only on short-term compensation.
-In addition, the vesting period of stock options encourages executive retention and the preservation of shareholder value.
+In addition, the vesting period of stock options encourages executive retention and the preservation of stockholder value.
 We base the number of stock options granted on the type and responsibility level of the executive's position, the executive's performance in the prior year and the executive's potential for continued sustained contributions to our long-term success and the long-term interests of our stockholders.
-Options generally vest over a four-year period, on a monthly basis, and each option is exercisable over a ten-year period following its grant unless the executive's employment terminates prior to such date.
-The number of stock options is also dependent on the number of options available in the option pool, the number of options already granted and vested to each individual executive, and benchmarking information concerning the option granting practices of companable companies.
-For 2006 and 2007, option grants were below the median range for executives in similar positions at companable companies (based on revenue and number of employees) in our geography because the Company's financial performance was below our expectations.
+Stock options generally vest over a four-year period, on a monthly basis, and each stock option is exercisable over a ten-year period following its grant, unless the executive's employment terminates prior to such date.
+The number of stock options granted is also dependent on the number of options available in the option pool, the number of stock options already granted and vested to each individual executive, and benchmarking information concerning the stock option granting practices of comparable companies.
+For 2007 and 2008, stock option grants were below the median range for executives in similar positions at comparable companies (based on revenue and number of employees) in our geography.